The short answer

 Should Parents Limit Screen Time?

-Dr. Michael believes that even the idea of limiting screen time is becoming obsolete, simply because measuring screen time is complicated.
+Dr. Rich believes that even the idea of limiting screen time is becoming obsolete, simply because measuring screen time is complicated.
 We are often moving fluidly in and out of technology use throughout the day, and so are our kids—making a video call, doing homework, or looking something up.

 When we try to measure that time to create screen time limits, we often end up feeling guilty or ashamed.
-Dr. Michael said that the first thing he tells parents is to let go of the guilt.
+Dr. Rich said that the first thing he tells parents is to let go of the guilt.

 Restricting screens makes them a “forbidden fruit,” rather than teaching healthy usage.